ClearCrystals/OS-P4-Stride-Scheduling/README.md

 If the number of tickets is changed while a process is executing, we update the tickets, stride, but not the pass value.
 So, the updated tickets will not reflect immediately in actual scheduling due to the existing pass values.
 We will not test for a dynamic allocation of tickets, since the algorithm is meant to handle a static allocation Details
-You'll need two new system calls to implement this scheduler.
+Need two new system calls to implement this scheduler.
 The first is int settickets(int number), which sets the number of tickets of the calling process.
 By default, each process should get one ticket; calling this routine makes it such that a process can raise the number of tickets it receives, and thus receive a higher proportion of CPU cycles.
 This routine should return 0 if successful, and -1 otherwise (if, for example, the caller passes in a number less than one).

 The second is int getpinfo(struct pstat *).
 This routine (detailed below) returns information about all running processes, including how many times each process has been chosen to run and the process ID of each process.
-You can use this system call to build a variant of the command line program ps, which can then be called to see what is going on.
-The structure pstat is defined below; note, you cannot change this structure, and must use it exactly as is.
+Can use this system call to build a variant of the command line program ps, which can then be called to see what is going on.
+The structure pstat is defined below; note, cannot change this structure, and must use it exactly as is.
 This routine should return 0 if successful, and -1 otherwise (if, for example, a bad or NULL pointer is passed into the kernel).

 Most of the code for the scheduler is quite localized and can be found in proc.c; the associated header file, proc.h is also quite useful to examine.
 To change the scheduler, not much needs to be done; study its control flow and then try some small changes.

 Good examples of how to pass arguments into the kernel are found in existing system calls.
-In particular, follow the path of read(), which will lead you to sys_read(), which will show you how to use argptr() (and related calls) to obtain a pointer that has been passed into the kernel.
+In particular, follow the path of read(), which will lead to sys_read(), which will show how to use argptr() (and related calls) to obtain a pointer that has been passed into the kernel.
 Note how careful the kernel is with pointers passed from user space -- they are a security threat(!), and thus must be checked very carefully before usage.

-You'll need to assign tickets to a process when it is created.
+Need to assign tickets to a process when it is created.
 Specifically, A child process inherits the same number of tickets as its parents.
 Thus, if the parent has 10 tickets and has a stride of 2, and calls fork() to create a child process, the child should also get 10 tickets, will have stride 2, and its pass value starts from its stride value (2).
 The first process - init starts with 1 ticket, and stride of max_stride, and pass value of max_stride.
 The pass value of a process is never reset for the purposes of this project.

 To run the tests:

-1. Navigate to the base directory of your xv6 code
+1. Navigate to the base directory of the xv6 code
 2. From that directory, execute the runtests executable in this directory
   Like:  ~cs537-1/tests/P4/runtests

-The output from runtests will indicate which tests you have passed and which you failed (if any)
+The output from runtests will indicate which tests that have passed and which that have failed (if any)

 For more options available while testing, run '.../runtests -h'